Prismatic $F$-crystals and crystalline Galois representations: Introduction

 is fully faithful, where the target is the category of finite free $\mathfrak{S}[1/u]^{\wedge}_p$-modules $M$ equipped with an isomorphism $\varphi^* M \simeq M$ (where we note that $E(u)$ is invertible in $\mathfrak{S}[1/u]^{\wedge}_p$).
 We give a direct argument (Theorem~\ref{EtaleRealizeBK}) for this full faithfulness by comparing $\mathfrak{S}$ to Fontaine's period ring $A_{\inf}$; the main new idea is to observe and exploit a certain orthogonality property of the Kummer tower $K_\infty/K$ with the cyclotomic extension $K(\mu_{p^\infty})/K$ that manifests itself via the behaviour of certain elements of $A_{\inf}$ coming from each of these towers (Lemmas~\ref{Ainfentire} and \ref{BoundPoles}).

-We expect that Theorem~\ref{MainThmIntro} should extend to the semistable case, provided one replaces the prismatic site with the log prismatic site of Koshikawa \cite{KoshikawaLogPrismaticI}.
-However, we do not pursue this direction here.
+We expect that Theorem~\ref{MainThmIntro} should extend to the semistable case, provided one replaces the prismatic site with the log prismatic site of Koshikawa \cite{KoshikawaLogPrismaticI}, and moreover that the resulting theorem ought to be related to \cite{LiuNoteLattice} in the same way Theorem~\ref{MainThmIntro} was related to \cite{Kisin}.
+However, we do not pursue this direction here\footnote{Since the appearance of the first version of this paper, this goal was realized in \cite{DuLiuLogPrismFCrys}, which also gives a new proof of Theorem~\ref{MainThmIntro}.}.